Seeker Review by: Allen Applegarth

 These rods are used roughly 6 times per year and stored in climate control with all of my other gear.
 I have other rods without a hint of corrosion on year 4, and then some other brands that barely made 2 years.
 I clean my guides pretty well between use, and use a soft brush on the guides to ensure any salt particles are removed.
 After further checking both 6470's I can forsee an immediate rebuild in order, as the majority of guides are green on at the welds.
 I'll retire the one Black Steel for now and report back later.

 Went to pack the rods on the boat and found a missing guide on the last of my usable Black Steel rods.
 After looking closer at the guides I can see the green monster devouring the guides slowly, so both are taking early retirment after 4 years of light use.
 I'll get them redone in the future, as the rods themselves are excellent.

 Conclusion: The Black Steel 6470H is an excellent rod that handles very well.
 The rod finish is is top notch, but the welded 2 piece guides are a bummer and disappointing as a Florida angler.
 That is the only negative I see on these rods.
 It doesn't even appear to be the base material, as the weld material is failing, and I suspect it's from the heat of the weld.

-If Seeker put better guides on this rod I could really stand behing the purchase price, but for the price, go custom with quailty one piece guides.
+If Seeker put better guides on this rod I could really stand behing the purchase price, but for the price, go custom with quailty one piece titanium or ss guides.